-  Then move onto installing the SQL database you can find an easy to install SQL program Here
+Then move onto installing the MySQL database you can find an easy to install SQL program Here

-A tutorial on installing the SQL server can be found Here.
+A tutorial on installing the SQL server can be found Here

-If both the SQL server and VAC/Voicemeeter are installed and working as you should then move onto the Installation of RadioDJ
+If both the MySQL server and VAC/Voicemeeter are installed and working as you should then move onto the Installation of RadioDJ

 Once RadioDJ is successfully installed.
 You can move onto Importing tracks from the options menu.

-Last updated on: March 26th, 2017
+Last updated on: 11th October 2019

 at 12:26 PM Europe/London